transloadit/transloadify/README.md

 <!--more-->

+Transloadify is a command line interface [Transloadit](https://transloadit.com)'s file uploading and encoding service.

+## Intro

+[Transloadit](https://transloadit.com) is a service that helps you handle file uploads, resize, crop and watermark your images, make GIFs, transcode your videos, extract thumbnails, generate audio waveforms, and so much more.
+In short, [Transloadit](https://transloadit.com) is the Swiss Army Knife for your files.

-Transloadify is a command line interface to the [Transloadit](https://transloadit.com) API.
+This is a **Command Line Interface** to make it easy to talk to the [Transloadit](https://transloadit.com) REST API.

 It is a way for non-programmers to access the service, and serves as the shell script SDK.
 It can also be used as a cloud-based transcoding and media processing utility.

 ## Features